axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/top-content-bar/README.md

 ### ctatext

 The attribute `ctatext` specifies the text displayed on the button.
 If no attribute `href` is set, it will render a `axa-button` and only onClick callback will work.
-If omitted, no button will be shown.
+If ctatext is omitted, no button will be shown.

 ### href

-The attribute `href` specifies the link that should be opened by pressing on the button with text defined in `ctatext`
+The attribute `href` specifies the link that should be opened by pressing on the button with text defined in `ctatext`.

 ### onClick